hashgraph/hedera-json-rpc-relay/docs/design/eth-filter.md

 1. Overall functionality of creating and uninstalling new filters.
 2. Receiving requested information depending on filterID using `eth_getFilterChanges` and `eth_getFilterLogs`.
 3. Deleting of filter due to inactivity.
+4. Case where logs are within limit range.
+5. Case where logs are not within limit range.
+6. Case where no logs are available.
-4. E2E test using popular libraries (`ethers.js WebSocketProvider`).
+7. E2E test using popular libraries (`ethers.js WebSocketProvider`).

 ## Non-Functional Requirements

-Users should be required to renew their filters in the case of an inactivity.
+Users should be required to renew their filters, by calling again `eth_newFilter`, in the case of an inactivity.
 If for some reason the relay is restarted it will lose all cached filters.

 ## Deployment